titusdecali/titusdecali/README.md

 # Hey 👋 I'm Titus Decali
 I'm the founder of Troop.app, a Vue.js developer & UX/UI product designer.
 <br>
-I design and build apps to make the challenging task of marketing easier for everyone.
+I design and build apps that make the challenging task of marketing easier for everyone.

 <!---
 <br>